Unveiling the Latent Space Geometry of Push-Forward Generative Models: Related Work

 \subsection{Notation}

-\paragraph{Data.} We assume that the target distribution $\mu_\star$ is defined on Euclidean space $\mathds{R}^D$ (potentially a high-dimensional space), equipped with the norm $\|\cdot\|$.
-We denote $S_{\mu_\star}$ the support of this unknown distribution $\mu^\star$.
-In practice, however, we only have access to a finite collection of i.i.d.~observations $X_1, \hdots, X_n$ distributed according to $\mu^\star$.
-Thus, for the remainder of the article, we let ${\mu}_n$ be the empirical measure based on $X_1, \hdots, X_n$.
+\paragraph{Data.} We consider a target distribution $\mu_\star$ defined on a Euclidean space $\mathds{R}^D$, which may be a high-dimensional space, and equipped with the Euclidean norm $\|\cdot\|$.
+We use $S_{\mu}$ to represent the support of any distribution $\mu$.

-\paragraph{Generative model.} We consider $\mathscr{G}_L$ the set of $L$-Lipschitz continuous functions from the latent space $\mathds{R}^d$ to the high-dimensional space $\mathds{R}^D$.
-Each generator aims at producing realistic samples.
-The latent space distribution defined on $\mathds{R}^d$, is supposed to be Gaussian and is noted $\gamma$.
-Thus, each candidate distribution is the pushforward between $\gamma$ and a generator $G$ and is noted as $G \sharp \gamma$.
+\paragraph{Push-forward generative models.} We consider the set of $L$-Lipschitz continuous functions, denoted as $\mathscr{G}_L$, from the latent space $\mathds{R}^d$ to the high-dimensional space $\mathds{R}^D$.
+The primary goal of each generator in this set is to produce realistic samples.
+The distribution in the latent space, defined on $\mathds{R}^d$, is assumed to be Gaussian and is represented as $\gamma$.
+For each generator $G \in \mathscr{G}_L$, we associate the push-forward distribution (or image distribution) of $\gamma$ by $G$, and denote it $G \sharp \gamma$, where $\sharp$ denotes the push-forward operator.
+In the context of generative models, each distribution $G \sharp \gamma$ is now a candidate distribution to represent $\mu_\star$.

-This Lipschitzness assumption on $\mathscr{G}_L$ is reasonable since \citet{virmaux2018lipschitz} has shown and presented an algorithm that upper-bounds the Lipschitz constant of any deep neural network.
-In practice, one can enforce the Lipschitzness of generator functions by clipping the neural networks' parameters \citep{arjovsky2017wasserstein}, penalizing the discriminative functions' gradient \citep{gulrajani2017improved, kodali2017convergence, wei2018improving, zhou2019lipschitz}, or penalizing the spectral norms \citep{spectral_normGANs}.
-Note that some large-scale generators such as SAGAN \citep{zhang2019self} and BigGAN \citep{brock2018large} also make use of spectral normalization for the generator.
+The Lipschitzness assumption on $\mathscr{G}_L$ is reasonnable: \citet{virmaux2018lipschitz} have shown the lipschitzness of deep neural networks, and have developed an algorithm that can upper-bound their Lipschitz constant.
+While deep neural networks can have high Lipschitz constants, it is possible to constrain this in practice by techniques such as clipping the neural network's parameters \citep{arjovsky2017wasserstein}, penalizing the discriminative functions' gradient \citep{gulrajani2017improved, kodali2017convergence, wei2018improving, zhou2019lipschitz}, or penalizing the spectral norms \citep{spectral_normGANs}.
+Large-scale generators such as SAGAN \citep{zhang2019self} and BigGAN \citep{brock2018large} also make use of spectral normalization for the generator.